 Apple Cider Vinegar

 Anecdotally, patients swear by Apple Cider Vinegar specifically.
 With my scientist head on, I can’t see how one particular vinegar is beter than another as it is the acid that would do the work – bear in mind that products such as Bazuka use salycilic acid, so using vinegar isn’t so out of the ordinary.

-People do report quite a bit of pain when using vinegar.
+People do report quite a bit of pain when using this method.
 I guess applying acid to your skin might do that.
 If the pain becomes too much, please stop!
 Now might be the time to see your doctor, just to make sure everything is as it should be.

-Tea Tree Oil, or melaleuca oil, comes from the Narrow-leaved Paperbark (Melaleuca alternifolia), a tree native to Australia.
+Tea Tree Oil, comes from the Narrow-leaved Paperbark, a tree native to Australia.
 The oil ranges in colour from yellow to almost clear, and is generally used as a treatment for coughs, colds and sore throats.

 ‘Studies’ have shown that Tea Tree Oil is antiviral, antibacterial, antifungal and antiseptic.